-Target Audience Analysis: 3 Effective Ways To Identify Your Customers
+Target Audience Analysis: 6 Tips On Identifying Your Customers

 Do you have no sales or website visitors?
 Are you sure that you advertise your products to the right people?
 Let’s do a target audience analysis and check this out!

 Who is your target audience?
 Who is more likely to buy products from you?

 If your answer is something like “I’m going to sell my products to everyone” or “I don’t limit myself to any groups of people”, I have some bad news for you.

 If you target everyone, you target no one.